Pittsburgh Regional Sojourn · July 1–4, 2026

 The Pittsburgh Regional Sojourn

 The final full chapter.
-Thirteen gatherings across the Pittsburgh region, July 1–4, before the American Legion Riders carry the Flag to Washington, D.C.
+Thirteen gatherings across the Pittsburgh region, July 1–4, before the American Legion Riders carried the Flag to Washington, D.C.

 1 Flag